-- 166. Role of the media.
-The media has a pre-eminent role and performs essential functions in any State governed by the rule of law.
-The role of the media, as a 'public watchdog', is to gather and impart information and ideas on matters of public interest information which the public has a right to receive.
-Media professionals therefore have an important role to play in providing independent coverage of public assemblies, as assemblies are often the only means that those without access to the media may have to bring their grievances to the attention of the public. - on Freedom of the Media has noted that 'uninhibited reporting on demonstrations is as much a part of the right to free assembly as the demonstrations are themselves the exercise of the right to free speech."
-The European Court of Human Rights has also stated that "[i]t is incumbent on the press to impart information and ideas on matters of public interest [...] (and) the public has a right to receive them.
-This undoubtedly includes reporting on [...] gatherings and demonstrations."
-In another judgment, the Court has underlined "the crucial role of the media in providing information on the authorities' handling of public demonstrations and the containment of disorder", especially as a guarantee for the accountability of authorities vis-à-vis assembly participants and the public at large during large gatherings, and the methods used to control or disperse protesters or to preserve public order. "cccxcv"
+- 203. Role of the media.
+The media has a pre-eminent role and performs essential functions in any State governed by the rule of law.377 The role of the media, as a 'public watchdog', is to gather and impart information and ideas on matters of public interest information which the public has a right to receive.378 Media professionals therefore have an important role to play in providing independent coverage of public assemblies, as assemblies are often "the only means that those without access to the media may have to bring their grievances to the attention of the public."379 - 204.
+Importance of independent reporting of assemblies.
+The OSCE Representative on Freedom of the Media has noted that 'uninhibited reporting on demonstrations is as much a part of the right to free assembly as the demonstrations are themselves the exercise of the right to free speech.'380 The European Court of Human Rights has also stated that "[i]t is incumbent on the press to impart information and ideas on matters of public interest [...] (and) the public has a right to receive them.
+This undoubtedly includes reporting on [...] gatherings and demonstrations."381 In another judgment, the Court has underlined "the crucial role of the media in providing information on the authorities' handling of public demonstrations and the containment of disorder", especially as a guarantee for the accountability of authorities vis-àvis assembly participants and the public at large during large gatherings, and the methods used to control or disperse protesters or to preserve public order.382